 Many of the larger carmakers have their own in-house financing divisions,

 called captive finance companies.
 Examples include Toyota Financial Services, GM Financial and Ford Credit.
 These companies may finance new vehicles or manufacturer-backed certified pre-owned cars.

 When you’re buying a car at a dealership, the dealer may send your loan application to the captive finance company at the same time it reaches out to other lending partners.
 If you know the make and model of the car you plan to buy, you may also be able to apply online for a loan from a captive finance company before visiting the dealership.

 Captive finance companies sometimes offer appealing promotional incentives, such as loans with 0% APR.
 But these deals may only available only to borrowers with strong credit.

 ‘Buy-here, pay-here’ financing

 With “buy-here, pay-here” financing, the auto loan is financed in-house by the car dealership.
-The lender and the car dealer are one and the same.
+The lender and the auto dealer are one and the same.

 In this car-buying process, the dealership determines whether you’re eligible for a loan and, if so, how much.
 If you choose a car from the dealership and finalize the loan, payments are typically made directly to the dealership.
-The lender may place a device on your car that helps it locate or disable your car if you miss a payment.
+The lender may place a device on your car that helps it locate or disable your car if you miss a monthly payment.

 Buy-here, pay-here financing is often geared toward those with subprime credit.
 If your credit needs work and you’re struggling to get approved for a car loan, a buy-here, pay-here dealership could provide you an option.